StingrayFG/BlanksShopUI/README.md

-This project implements web UI for MetalBlanks application using React.
+This project is a React based UI implementation for BlanksShop.
 It includes simple catalog, products pages and authorization.
-Web interface is dependent on application backend (https://github.com/StingrayFG/BlanksShopCore)
+Web interface is dependent on the application backend (https://github.com/StingrayFG/BlanksShopCore)

 Catalog page example: